AndreaPrestia/FelisMq/README.md

 # FelisMq
-A library that implements a way to consume MQTT message by topic avoiding to write every time the listening part.
+A library that implements a way to consume MQTT messages by topic, avoiding to write every time the listening part.
 It let's you group all the logic for every topic in single classes, trying to reach the goal of single responsibility for every topic.

-**How can i use it?**
+**How can I use it?**

 You should reference the project and just the following line in your startup part (Program.cs or whatever you prefer):

 ```
 builder.AddFelisClient();
 ```

-An example of message consumer is the following:

 Let's define a class with the metadata of the message that we want to consume:
 ```